COLLAR X MALICE

 MUSIC AND SOUNDTRACK

 During my first playthrough, I was awestruck to hear the band, Plastic Tree performing the game’s opening theme.
-Oh man!
-I used to listen to this band when I was in high school (swooning).
-They were a legend back then and hearing them play the soundtrack of your now-favorite otome game is such a treat, I swooned so hard that I bought their new recent 2018 album.
+I used to listen to these legends back in high school and hearing them play the soundtrack of your now-favorite otome game was such a wild treat, that I ended up buying their new 2018 album.

-Besides Plastic Tree’s awesome soundtracks, I also wanna point out that this game had some amazing BGMs.
-Mood transitions from lighter themes to the dark ones were pristine.
-Here’s my fav bgm from the game!
+Besides Plastic Tree’s awesome soundtrack, I also wanna point out that this game had some amazing BGMs.
+Here’s my fav bgm below!

 Soma Saito “Mineo Enomoto” – Tadashi Yamaguchi (Haikyu!), Rem Kaginuki (Dance with Devils), Sota (Possession Magenta)